INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 Java evolves — like all maintained programming languages actually lol — as software needs evolves.
 An important thing to understand here is that **Java follows a backward-compatibility philosophy**, which (mostly) means two things:
 - **Bytecode compatibility**: Bytecode compiled with an older Java version can run on a modern JVM
-- **Source code compatibility**: A source code that was written on an old version and java can still be compiled in recent versions.
+- **Source code compatibility**: A source code that was written on an old Java version can still be compiled in recent versions.
 	*This means that the API must be kept.
 If a class (or one of its public methods) become deprecated, it must be kept !!!!*

 > For this class, we will use the OpenJDK 22, which includes a compiler `javac`, the JVM, and other useful materials.